The First Sin: Chapter 01

 He nearly missed Kalaanë’s greeting when she turned her dark azure eyes on him, making his breath catch.
 They were like two pools of glittering ocean peering at him from the dark; her skin was black as night.
 The large silver scales on her nasal ridge seemed to glow in comparison.

 Tårik cleared his throat as the anxiety in his stomach shifted into a flutter.
-He hoped the embarrassed flush had receded from his eyepads. “Åldråmí, Së’shåzal.”
+He hoped the embarrassed flush had receded from his eyepads. “Åldråmí, Së’shåzal,” he said formally.

 The nakishnik pinned him with large pale eyes.
 Ears swiveled, seeking cues from Kalaanë.
-She patted its heavy shoulder and murmured, “Peace, Hakir.
+She patted his heavy shoulder and murmured, “Peace, Hakir.
 It’s only Tårik.”

 The grey stripes on Kalaanë’s face crinkled up as she smiled, amused.
 “Don’t worry.
 He hasn’t eaten anyone in a while.”
-She tugged on a strap to adjust a saddle bag.
-“It’s going to be a hard couple of weeks, Tårik.
+She tugged on a strap to adjust the saddle bag.
+“It’s going to be a boring couple of weeks, Tårik.
+Once we get to Sanctuary, there won’t be much for us to do.
 I give you leave to use my name rather than my rank while we’re on this excursion, except, of course, when Së’nåzal Jälen or the adya is within earshot.”

 His frill fanned forward, buzzing slightly as he sensed her sincerity.
 Her amused smile had turned a bit shy, he thought.
 The flutter in his stomach rose to his chest.